BrianXiao1217/DS4002-project1/README.md

 ### Scripts Folder
 * scrape_from_json.py
 	* Where we take the original JSON file and parse through it to create 3 CSVs:
+	* not sure if you have to describe every file?
 ### Data Folder
 * all_comments.csv
 * all_posts.csv